 Caste Discrimination

 Education disparity has been further exacerbated by the unequal allocation of opportunities based on social class and caste.
-One of the main causes of educational inequality in India is the caste system.
+The main causes of educational inequality in India is the caste system.
 India is a diverse nation with many different social groupings, each with its own set of ideals and principles.
 They operate in accordance with their values, and anything that goes against their values is unacceptable to them.

 How does educational inequality affect the disabled?